pastoriomarco/manymove/manymove_bringup/docker/README.md

 ### Limit build parallelism

-Set `MANYMOVE_COLCON_WORKERS` to a positive integer before launching any of the run scripts (including the color-signal/bootstrap helpers) to cap how many packages `colcon` builds at once inside Docker *and* during `/opt/manymove/setup_workspace.sh`:
+Set `MANYMOVE_COLCON_WORKERS` to a positive integer before launching any of the run scripts to cap how many packages `colcon` builds at once inside Docker *and* during `/opt/manymove/setup_workspace.sh`:

 ```bash
 export MANYMOVE_COLCON_WORKERS=2